-2. The insured needs to make sure that at renewal, especially is changing insurance carriers, the prior acts date originated on the inception date of 1st continuous claims made coverage is maintained on future renewals and is not shortened.
+2. The insured needs to make sure that at renewal, especially if changing insurance carriers, that the prior acts date that originated on the inception date of 1st continuous claims made coverage is maintained on future renewals and is not shortened.

 L Squared Insurance Agency specializes in claims made coverage for Lawyers, Accountants, Title Agencies, and Dentist.
 Give us a call or send us an e-mail if you have questions or issues about your claims made policy coverage or prior acts date.